-The Confluence Equity Income strategy's objective is to provide an above-average stream of income balanced with capital appreciation, while delivering reasonable dividend growth to protect purchasing power.
+The objective of the Confluence Select Equity Income strategy is to provide an above-average stream of income balanced with capital appreciation, while delivering reasonable dividend growth to protect purchasing power.
 The strategy accomplishes this by investing in companies with durable competitive advantages and ample cash flow.
 These companies are typically mature, well capitalized, and in a strong position to return cash to shareholders through dividend payments and share repurchases.